agsb/immu/Details.md

 It casts virtual machine magic by translating coded sequences into algorithms that transform the information.

-These sequences are preserved in a dictionary as tuples of word and code.
+These encoded sequences are preserved in a dictionary as words, made up of name and code tuples.

 ## the dictionary